September 17, 2010

-Robert J. Samuelson, an economics writer, published a column about school reform in the Post and Newsweek earlier this month that had me imagining a conversation as it would play out in a sitcom.
+Robert J. Samuelson, an economics writer, published a column about school reform in both the Washington Post and Newsweek that had me imagining a conversation as it would play out in a sitcom.

 We hear Samuelson saying, “Few subjects inspire more intellectual dishonesty and political puffery than ‘school reform.’”
 Then we cut to his listener, smiling broadly and nodding rapidly, overcome with relief that someone in the mass media finally gets it.